jeffrylazo/Traffic-Light-Controller-with-GUI/README.md

 |:-------------------------|:-------------------------------------------------------------------------------------------------------------|
 |TrafficLight()            |Contains basic functionality for the traffic lights                                                           |
 |TrafficLightController()  |Determines the characteristics of the controller, such as number of traffic lights, state information, and GUI|
-1. TrafficLight() -> This class
-2. TrafficLightController() -> This class determines the characteristics of the controller as well as its GUI

 <img src="GUI_Traffic_Light_Controller.JPG" width=480>